TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/visual-basic/how-to-implement-the-solution.md

 End Module
 ```

 As we can see, VB.NET is a structured language.
-In other words, there’s a very
+In other words, thereâ€™s a very
 strong focus on code blocks and control flow structures.

 Our first code block is the module declaration.
-In this case, we’ve declared a
+In this case, weâ€™ve declared a
 public module called HelloWorld.
 If other libraries needed access to this module,
 they could simply import it by name.

 Next, we have our typical main function declaration.
 Of course, in VB.NET, we
-call them subroutines rather than functions—as indicated by the Sub keyword.
+call them subroutines rather than functionsâ€”as indicated by the Sub keyword.

 Finally, we have our print line.
 Much like languages like Java, we have to string
 together a few references before we can actually write to the console.
 In other